Career Services and Internships/Externships

 By arriving at an early decision regarding career directions, students are able to make the most of their academic programs.
 Students get individual help in career exploration, advice and critique on resumes, and help in determining job objective.
 Students also have an opportunity to practice and polish up their interview skills utilizing immediate video feedback on presentation.

 Both full-time and part-time job opportunities are posted on bulletin boards at the University.
-Also, employment information is available through the following websites: Job Journal, craigslist, monster.com, careerbuilder.com, and hotjobs.
+Also, employment information is available through the following websites: craigslist, monster.com, careerbuilder.com, and indeed.
 Job Journal is a very thorough website that provides resources on a wide variety of career topics which you will find useful.
 A limited number of students are able to take advantage of these job opportunities.
 The United States Department of Homeland Security (DHS) restricts work opportunities for international students.
 Full-time international students desiring work must comply with stringent DHS regulations.
-Students may receive consulting about the regulations from a designated school official or from the Director of Admissions and Records.
+Students may receive consulting about the regulations from a designated school official or from the Director of Records.